MicrosoftDocs/azure-devops-docs/docs/repos/git/import-from-TFVC.md

 2. The imported repository and associated history (if imported) cannot exceed 1GB in size.
 3. You can import up to 180 days of history.

-If any of the above is a blocker for your import, we recommend you try external tools like [Git-TFS](https://github.com/git-tfs/git-tfs) for importing and reading our whitepapers - [Centralized version control to Git](/devops/develop/git/centralized-to-git) and [TFVC to Git](/devops/develop/git/migrate-from-tfvc-to-git)
+If any of the above is a blocker for your import, we recommend you try external tools like [Git-TFS](https://github.com/git-tfs/git-tfs) for importing and reading our whitepapers - [Centralized version control to Git](/devops/develop/git/centralized-to-git) and the following [TFVC to Git](#migrate-from-tfvc-to-git) section.

 > [!IMPORTANT]